thevuong/next15-filterlist/STEPS.md

 ## Review lighthouse scores again

 - Open the second tab in new window with pre-run scores.
-- The LCP is our project info and is now greatly reduced because it is static.
-- Speed index way better since we show incrementally more content as seen in filmstrip.
+- Speed index improved since we show start off with more content, the project information, before showing incrementally more content, as seen in filmstrip.
 - Reload, copy paste new tab: the app is now instantly showing useful content.
 This can be extremely impactful on a bigger application with larger or slower chunks of static content.
 - We managed to complete our task of improving the bad metrics and maintaining the good metrics, while also making app fast, interactive and user-friendly.
 - Greatly improved scores, 100 lighthouse performance even with a 2s second total load time application.